owncloud/ocis-charts/deployments/ocis-monitoring/README.md

 This example shows how to deploy oCIS with monitoring, in this case Grafana.

 ***Note***: This example is not intended for production use.
 It is intended to get a working oCIS with Grafana running in Kubernetes as quickly as possible.
 It is not hardened in any way.
+This also applies to password and http usage, so the password for Grafana at the beginning of the `helmfile` should be changed.
+This example uses unencypted HTTP between the Grafana-Agent and mimir/loki/tempo.

 ## Getting started